top of page

 Discrete Trial Training

 DTT is what regular school lessons usually look like.
-Children are going to work on a particular task on a one-on-one basis with a therapist, sometimes across a table with games, books, and iPads.
-Therapists use this method to develop skills such as pointing to items, matching pictures, keeping eye contact, imitating, and learning how to say words and make sounds, etc.
+Children will focus on a particular task one-on-one with a therapist, sometimes across a table with games, books, and iPads.
+Therapists use this method to develop skills such as pointing to items, matching pictures, keeping eye contact, imitating, and learning to say words and make sounds.

-In this technique, instead of teaching an entire skill at once, the skill is broken down and then "built up" using discrete trials that teach every step one at a time.
-It involves showing an antecedent, the child's response, and the therapist offering reinforcement for a right answer or a correction for a mistake.
+Instead of teaching an entire skill at once, this technique breaks down and then "builds up" using discrete trials that teach every step one at a time.
+It involves showing an antecedent, the child's response, and the therapist reinforcing the right answer or correcting a mistake.

 Natural Environment Training (NET)

-NET is more of a play-based, naturalistic approach where children play on their own while being encouraged by their therapists or socialize and interact with others to learn the skills required to work in a real-world environment.
+NET is more of a play-based, naturalistic approach where children play on their own while being encouraged by their therapists or socializing and interacting with others to learn the skills required to work in a real-world environment.

-A lot of the skills taught in DTT are also incorporated into NET sessions to make sure the skills get transferred organically.
-For instance, during DTT, you might teach a student to expressively and receptively label the colors of items present at the table.
-Then, during the NET, the student would get to practice the skills by labeling the colors of pencils that you are coloring with or asking for colors of Playdoh that you are playing with.
+Many of the skills taught in DTT are also incorporated into NET sessions to ensure the skills get transferred organically.
+For instance, during DTT, you might teach a student to expressively and receptively label the colors of items at the table.
+Then, during the NET, the student would practice the skills by labeling the colors of pencils you are coloring with or asking for the colors of Play-Doh you are playing with.

-NET is also quite helpful in teaching social skills and play skills to a learner while encouraging the generalization of newly learned skills.
+NET is also quite helpful in teaching a learner social and play skills while encouraging the generalization of newly learned skills.

 Things to Know About ABA Therapy Sessions

 ABA is an effective therapy for children dealing with autism.
 Nevertheless, it even covers a number of everyday living skills such as brushing teeth, getting dressed, holding cutlery pieces, potty training, managing emotions, and a lot more.
-The right way to look at ABA is as an all-inclusive approach to develop skills in the areas required to live a fulfilling and valuable life – language, cognition, play skills, motor skills, social skills, self-care, and executive functioning.
+The right way to view ABA is as an all-inclusive approach to developing skills in the areas required to live a fulfilling and valuable life – language, cognition, play skills, motor skills, social skills, self-care, and executive functioning.

 1. ABA is Tailored to Your Child

-Each child has their own preferences, needs, and strengths, and so their treatment schedule and plan will be completely unique.
-ABA sessions tend to be individualized to their distinct traits, and no two children will experience the same ABA session.
+Each child has their preferences, needs, and strengths, so their treatment schedule will be completely unique.
+ABA sessions are individualized to their distinct traits, and no two children will experience the same ABA session.

 2. ABA Involves Recurring Evaluations

-An extremely important element of ABA therapy involves the therapist evaluating the child and tracking their progress and regression.
+An extremely important element of a child's ABA therapy session involves the therapist evaluating the child and tracking their progress and regression.

-During these assessments, the therapist can identify which methods are successful and which interventions require adjustments.
+During these assessments, the therapist can identify which effective treatment methods are successful and which interventions require adjustments.

-Such evaluations are done quite regularly and are crucial for ensuring the program is suited to the needs and requirements of your child.
+Such evaluations are done regularly and are crucial for ensuring the program suits your child's needs and requirements.

 3. ABA Sessions Can Be Different Every Time